 The next question was: “Fine, but what happens after that first generation of disciples is gone?”
 It’s a natural question, but you also begin to see that the answer to those concerns is, again, that the relationship with the Master doesn’t take place on an outer level.

 Paramahansa Yogananda was very foresighted.
 He wanted to build his work for the long term, to ensure that it would remain true to his vision and spirit.

 IYM: How did he do that?

 These were truly yogis, even though they didn’t use that word.
 So it is with SRF: Guruji said that to the degree that there are souls who have that deep, one-on-one interior relationship with the Divine, and with the Guru, his work will go on; that is what makes a living teaching.
-And the way to that consciousness is what Mrinalini Mata has outlined in her book—not just for those of us living in the ashram but for all who are looking for success on the spiritual path, and therefore in life.
+And the way to that consciousness is not just for those of us living in the ashram but for all who are looking for success on the spiritual path, and therefore in life.

 Brother Chidananda—whose name means “bliss of the infinite Divine Consciousness”— has been a monk in Self-Realization Fellowship’s monastic community for more than 35 years.
-He has assisted Sri Mrinalini Mata in her work of editing and publication of numerous books by Paramahansa Yogananda, including The Second Coming of Christ: The Resurrection of the Christ Within You and God Talks With Arjuna: The Bhagavad Gita.
-Since the publication of this article (Winter 2014), Sri Mrinalini Mata made her transition, and Brother Chidananda was appointed President of SRF in August 2017.
-For more information, please visit the Self-Realization Fellowship website.
+He assisted Sri Mrinalini Mata in her work of editing and publishing numerous books by Paramahansa Yogananda, including The Second Coming of Christ: The Resurrection of the Christ Within You and God Talks With Arjuna: The Bhagavad Gita.
+For more information, please visit: www.yogananda-srf.org.